bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/features/contentauthoring.md.md

 ## Folders structure

-This is the starter’s main folders structure.
+This is the starter's main folders structure.

     root
       ├── .cache